 Problems as a framework for the degree

 At LIS, we start with a real-world problem, then teach you the disciplines and methods you will need to tackle it.
-Finally, we give you amplification tools to communicate your proposal effectively to the wider world and get your voice heard.

 Our approach to learning is problem-led.